joel-clayton/transparent-clayton/README.md

 7. Publish google doc with downloaded transcript
 8. Manual-- Publish updated links to City Council wiki
 9. Manual-- get AI summary of transcript and update meeting wiki

+## Unit Tests
+- should be running pre-push